Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters need to be replaced every couple of months, depending on the kind you use.
+Furnace filters should be exchanged every several months, depending on the kind you use.

 Can’t remember when you last checked yours?
-Remove it and angle it toward the light.
+Remove it and tilt it toward the light.
 If light isn’t visible, get a new one.

 3. Clean the Inside